 We grow up with what we know.
 Most of us also grew up in a time that was a little different when we stayed in touch in ways that were not quite so digital.
 We heard things like bells and horns that told us to get home...of course, there was always the "street light" rule about being home before dark.
 Getting the "what for" from your friends mom generally meant double was coming at home and things like a "phone tree" were the way word got around town to let you know what was going on.
 We grow up...we move away...life evolves and then we look back and wonder "what happened" when we go back and see what was and what's become.

 It's those memories of small town America we all kind of long for and wish we could bring back.
 Some don't just wish, they take action and work to bring that unity back into what they once knew and work as well to not only fill the gaps, but renew the community connection with all the modern bells and whistles while focusing on keeping people...connected with people.
-This is the story of The Ladder in Shelby.
+This is the story of The Ladder Community Center in Shelby, MI.

 10 years ago, Dave and Kim Beckman came back to Shelby, with the memories tucked away of what they knew growing up, and like so many other small communities, especially those which once thrived off passing traffic, now passed by a big highway...things dwindled a little.
 As our way of communicating went from yelling out the door to calling a cell phone...neighbors didn't talk as much and we all kind of withdrew.
 Shelby isn't a "bad" community by any stretch of the imagination, but the feeling of disconnect was a hole that was felt by Dave and others and it was time for something to be done.